JulienVdG/test-linuxboot-buildroot/README.md

 It currently covers:
  - grub
+ - syslinux on cd aka isolinux
  - linuxboot u-root 'boot', 'boot2' and 'localboot' commands on a grub installed partition
+ - linuxboot u-root 'boot', 'boot2' and 'localboot' commands on an isolinux cd

 ## Test